Seishin0/Flappy_bird/README.md

-I'm trying to recreate game floppy bird, and next by using NEAT add AI to learn how to play this game
+I'm trying to recreate game flappy bird, and next by using NEAT add AI to learn how to play this game